open-easyrtc/open-easyrtc/dev/readme.md

-easyRTC Dev Folder
+EasyRTC Dev Folder
 ==================

-Any files used strictly by the easyRTC dev team is kept here.
+Any files used strictly by the EasyRTC dev team is kept here.
 This includes release scripts, dev tests, and dev-only documentation.

 Nothing here should be needed by end users.